Charles Darling Parks: Personal life

 Parks was a lover of nature, literature and music.

 He was married on December 4, 1889 to Eleanor Sophia, the daughter of Wallace Bruce Parks, of Moreau, New York.
 They had two daughters: Irene, wife of Louis Chadwick Rathmell; and Jeanette Darling, wife of Dr. Donald Alexander Davis.

 In 1910, Charles Darling Parks bought Tarrywile Mansion from Dr. William C. Wiles.
 He enclosed much of the original estate with a stone wall, created a lake and several ponds, constructed a greenhouse, and added a conservatory to the main house.
 Later, in 1918, C. D. Parks then bought "Buck's Castle" for his oldest daughter, Irene Parks, as a wedding gift, whose reception was the first to be held in the mansion.
 During this time the castle was renamed Hearthstone Castle.

 He acquired his property by buying up woodlands in the surrounding mountains.
 It is said that many a "mad hatter" suffering from the effects of mercury poisoning was put to work on the Parks’ farm.
-An experimenter, Parks fostered the development of new fur-cutting processes and of a nonmercuric carroting solution that eliminated the risk of mercury poisoning to employees.
+An experimenter, Parks fostered the development of new fur-cutting processes and of a non-mercuric carroting solution that eliminated the risk of mercury poisoning to employees.

 At one time, the family holdings totaled well over 1,000 acres.
 It included one of the State's largest independent dairy farms, as well as cornfields, and peach and apple orchards.
 Faithful to C. D. Parks' vision and commitment to creating a place of natural beauty, his heirs (led by his daughter Jean Parks Davis and her husband Dr. Donald Davis, along with her sister Irene Parks Jennings Rathmell and heirs) held on to most of the property through the 1970s and early 1980s.
 In 1985 the City purchased the estate consisting of 19 buildings and 535 acres, which is designated for passive recreation.

 Mr. Parks died at Danbury, Connecticut on September 14, 1929.